lcpp-org/RustBCA/README.md

   * nonlocal (Lindhard-Scharff),
   * and equipartition
 * Biersack-Varelas interpolation is also included for electronic stopping up to ~1 GeV/nucleon.
 Note that high energy physics beyond electronic stopping are not included, and that Biersack-Varelas may not be as accurate as other methods.
+* A modified Biersack-Varelas form which includes an interpolation parameter, `c_i`, that can be used to better match available stopping data for the Bragg peak.
 * Biersack-Haggmark treatment of high-energy free-flight paths between collisions can be included to greatly speed up high-energy simulations (i.e., by neglecting very small angle scattering).
 * A wide range of interaction potentials are provided, including:
   * the Kr-C, ZBL, Lenz-Jensen, and Moliere universal, screened-Coulomb potentials.